aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
-With AWS CodeBuild, you don’t need to provision, manage, and scale your own build servers.
-AWS CodeBuild scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue.
+With CodeBuild, you don’t need to provision, manage, and scale your own build servers.
+CodeBuild scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue.
 You can get started quickly by using prepackaged build environments, or you can create custom build environments that use your own build tools.
-With AWS CodeBuild, you are charged by the minute for the compute resources you use.
+With CodeBuild, you are charged by the minute for the compute resources you use.

 ## Installation